tbrowder/advent2020/article.md

 to be the "100 year language.")
 He soon called a meeting of his IT staff leaders to get the ball rolling.

-At the meeting he handed out copies of Dr. Juan Merelo's new book, *Raku Recipes*, to inspire the coding cowboys in the crowd.
-"Now people, let's start at the beginning and teach Raku as the initial programming language for IT students at the North Pole University.
+At the meeting he handed out copies of Dr. Juan Merelo's new book, [Raku Recipes](https://www.apress.com/gp/book/9781484262573), to inspire the coding cowboys in the crowd.
+"Now people, let's start at the beginning and teach [Raku](https://raku.org) as the initial programming language for IT students at the North Pole University.
 In the meantime, make sure all current IT coders have a copy of JJ's book, and I expect them to start learning to use Raku in their spare time" he said with a chuckle.